pan-/Porting_Guide/Docs/BLE/BLEInstanceBase.md

 extern BLEInstanceBase* createBLEInstance(void);
 ```

-This function is used by BLE_API to get access to the instance of the
+This function is used by mbed BLE to get access to the instance of the
 implementation of [`BLEInstanceBase`].
 Its name can be misleading, because it is
 not expected that a new instance of [`BLEInstanceBase`] will be created at each
 call.
 Conceptually, it is equivalent to a function `getInstance` of a singleton.
-It is also important to note that BLE_API will **never** delete objects resulting
+It is also important to note that mbed BLE will **never** delete objects resulting
 from this call.

 #### Possible implementation